LackingInGrav1tas/Casket/README.md

 # Casket #

 Bytecode interpreter written in C++.
 Slow and inefficient, made for fun.
+Example programs can be found in the folder examples.

 ## EBNF ##
 ```EBNF